 Disclaimer: We asked women currently working in the tech industry, and in the last 20 years a huge amount has been done by amazing organisations like Girls Who Code and She Plus Plus to promote equal access to tech opportunities for students of diverse backgrounds.
 In many countries, computer programming is now mandatory in schools.

-Although responses varied, the availability and influence of role models was an important issue for respondents.
+The availability and influence of role models is an important issue for women in tech.

-Not only did developers lack female role models in their personal lives, but teachers at school and university were also overwhelmingly male and often failed to include examples of inspirational female programmers and technologists.
+Not only did the developers we spoke to lack female role models in their personal lives, but teachers at school and university were overwhelmingly male and often failed to include examples of inspirational female programmers and technologists.
 Respondents also noted the lack of encouragement from friends, family members and peers.
 Several felt they lacked confidence in their abilities or in their choice of tech as a career.

 Interestingly, although only 10.1% had female role models growing up, men are stepping up to fill the void.
 13.5% were positively influenced by male role models and 8.4% by their fathers.